AkhilGovan/MarketMood/README.md

 ## How MarketMood Works

-- A daily GitHub Action automatically fetches the latest NASDAQ, NYSE, AMEX, and ETF tickers and stores them in a preprocessed set, enabling constant-time (`O(1)`) ticker validation during browsing.
+- A daily GitHub Action automatically fetches the latest NASDAQ, NYSE, AMEX, and ETF tickers and stores them in a preprocessed set.
+This enables constant-time ticker validation during browsing.

 ---